hst/old-cpp/doc/csp0.md

     timeout ‹P› = ‹Q› [> ‹R›;

-Creates an timeout process.  _‹P›_ behaves like _‹Q›_ initially, but at any point in the future (nondeterministically), it can start to refuse _‹Q›_ and behave like _‹R›_ instead.  _‹P›_ must not be finalized.  _‹Q›_ must be finalized.  _‹R›_ can either be finalized or not.
+Creates a timeout process.  _‹P›_ behaves like _‹Q›_ initially, but at any point in the future (nondeterministically), it can start to refuse _‹Q›_ and behave like _‹R›_ instead.  _‹P›_ must not be finalized.
+_‹Q›_ must be finalized.  _‹R›_ can either be finalized or not.

     seqcomp ‹P› = ‹Q› ; ‹R›;